MoralisWeb3/MoralisDocumentation/misc/rate-limit.md

 Some heavy requests count as [several requests](https://docs.moralis.io/misc/rate-limit#request-weights).

-In order to not get rate-limited pay attention to `x-rate-limit-used`.
+In order to not get rate-limited pay attention to `x-rate-limit-used` to be lower than `x-rate-limit-limit`.

 The way to fix this error is to upgrade your Moralis plan.